Pursuit of the Screamer

-Plot summary
+Plot

 Jannus is the son of Mistress Lillia, the ruler of Newstock, a village near the river in Bremner.
 The competing villages are protected by the Valde, strange female warriors who serve ten years in the villages.
-The few that reach the end of their service are allowed to get married with one of the rare male Valde.
-The Valde are tall, beautiful, filled with quick animal instincts, sexually mature at nine and dead of old age around thirty, are also gifted with empathy; the power to feel one's emotions.
+The few who reach the end of their service are allowed to marry one of the rare male Valde.
+The Valde are tall, beautiful, filled with quick animal instincts, sexually mature at nine and dead of old age around thirty, and gifted with empathy; the power to feel one's emotions.

-While watching a duel to the death between Poli - Jannus's favorite Valde - and another Valde, Jannus discovers a Screamer, a fragile humanoid creature that is hunted without pity by the Valde.
+While watching a duel to the death between Poli, Jannus's favorite Valde, and another Valde, Jannus discovers a Screamer.
+This fragile humanoid creature is hunted without pity by the Valde.
 He saves the Screamer who tells him that he is an immortal Tek.
 Each time when a Tek dies he is reborn again.
 The Tek wants to return to Kantmorie to end his thousand years of regenerations.
 The Tek, called Lur by Jannus, persuades Jannus to accompany him.

 Together with a merchant family, the Innsmiths (a corruption of Ironsmith) and a number of Valde warriors Jannus follows the river downstream.
 Among the Valde is Poli who served her ten years.
 After a number of adventures the Tek, Jannus, Poli and the leader of the merchant family find themselves in the desert trying to reach the location where the Shai is, the huge intelligence guiding the star ship that brought the Teks to the world, to end the endless cycle of reincarnation.